-Fault definitions

-Mono threshold level

-0.2 to 0.5 in 0.01

-increments

-0.2
+Fault definitions This control sets the level of L/R audio difference under which is Mono threshold level considered mono.
+0.2 to 0.5 in 0.01 increments 0.2 0 corresponds to both channels being identical while 1 corresponds to both channels being exactly out of phase.